 TINA: You reread so much you end up copying.
 I have an open letter from Mozarteum calling for someone, anyone to slit your throat in the town square.
 There's even a link on Wikipedia.
 The Beethoven Foundation is calling for your head.
-And the Wagnerians, you know what Nazis they are, they want the gas chamber.
-No imagination, honestly.
+And the Wagnerians, you know what Nazis they are, posted a picture of you with a Hitler mustache.
+And the two of you as cats playing an eight-pawed duet on the piano.